 Knowing Bros finally reached the coveted 5% ratings and it’s quite an issue as to whether Young chul should really quit or not.
 South Korean viewers are known for criticizing television personalities who show misbehavior and broken promises on screen.
 To avoid the backlash, Youngchul skipped one episode and came back as a transferee while humbly asking the viewers’ understanding for his return.
 Of course, he gets accepted at the Brother School again.

 However, Youngchul is not the only one who pledged to do something once the show reaches 5%.
 All of the members did and Episode 71 is especially dedicated to witness how each of them will accomplish their ludicrous promises.
 And so they gather on the filming day.
 While one member goes, the others stay in a van where they get to watch the action unfold.
-Lee Sang-min, on the other hand, is away for a while as he starts to get busy in the studio working on the show’s theme song.
+Lee Sang-min, on the other hand, is away for a while to work on the show’s new theme song.

 The morning starts with Kang Ho Dong in his three-hour hair color procedure at a salon.
 Instead of using hair spray, he undergoes the whole uncomfortable bleaching and dyeing process for a silly but actually quite cool half blue and half red hair color.
 He gets another extra mission later on, proving his popularity among elementary school kids.